Author:

 There are 15 places available on a first-come, first-served basis.

-The interdisciplinary seminar focuses on the role that cultural heritage and culture have in sustainable development – as well as on the challenges that the societies are facing in this regard.
+The interdisciplinary seminar focuses on the role that cultural heritage and culture have in sustainable development and on the challenges the societies face in this regard.
 We will

 • explore the theoretical and practical implications of the intertwinement of these two policy areas;